Living in Norway is fantastic in so many ways, but it's important to understand the whole picture.

 Summary: Don’t let Norway change you.
 Be outgoing, fun and spontaneous.
 Just like everywhere else in the world, people here want to make friends… they’re just a bit shyer about it.
 Don’t give up.
 Be kind, be genuine, share a smile, laugh a lot and it will all work itself out.
 You will quickly find that friends here travel in packs, much like grade school… so all you’ve gotta do is find some ones you like and slowly nudge your way into the circle.
 Bonus points if you like to ski, because that makes it much easier.

-7. Rain and cold
+7. Adjusting to the rain and cold temperatures

 Coming from warm and sunny California to Norway has been a bit of a change in terms of weather.
 It’s currently August in Norway and we’ve had average temperatures ranging from 7-23 degrees (45-73 degrees F) here in Trondheim for the month.